Govt to tighten tax on capital gains

 She said the Greens had argued the case for a capital gains tax for many years.

-Next story in Political: Campaign 'wasn't just for Northland'
+Next story in Politics: Campaign 'wasn't just for Northland'

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.